AmmarHaddadi/1337-cursus/ft_printf/README.md

 - since width flag can be combined with any flag it makes sence to execute it last

-clang -g -O0 -fno-omit-frame-pointer -Wall -Wextra -Werror -fsanitize=address -fstack-protector -fanalyzer
+clang -g -O0 -fno-omit-frame-pointer -Wall -Wextra -Werror -fsanitize=address -fstack-protector

 # only one at a time
 -fsanitize=leak
 -fsanitize=undefined